Eesterlein/gunnison-residential-condition/README.md

 ### Primary Improvements Only
 This dataset is limited to **primary residential improvements**.
 In assessor terminology, the *primary improvement* is the **main dwelling or structure on a property account**, as opposed to secondary structures (garages, sheds, ADUs, barns, etc.).
 Restricting to primary improvements avoids duplication, ensures consistency across parcels, and provides the clearest picture of the housing stock as experienced by occupants.
 Names, account numbers, and property addresses have been redacted from this dataset to protect privacy.
-The remaining fields are sufficient for analysis and visualization without exposing sensitive information.

 ### Limitations
 - **Not comprehensive of all structures** – Outbuildings and secondary units are excluded.
 - **Condition and quality are assessor-derived** – These ratings reflect professional judgment within standard guidelines but may not perfectly align with buyer perceptions.
 - **Point-in-time snapshot** – Values and conditions reflect the moment the dataset was pulled and will evolve with future assessments.
-- **Economic area codes are generalized** – They group neighborhoods into broader economic areas, which may mask micro-level variation in housing markets.

 By acknowledging these parameters, the dashboard should be understood as an **analytical tool** that provides meaningful insight into the county’s housing stock, rather than as an exact valuation or real estate listing resource.